-To apply for this position, candidates must submit a cover letter, curriculum vitae, teaching philosophy, research statement, and a statement of demonstrated commitment to diversity and inclusion to the Department of Sociology Search Committee via Interfolio at: http://apply.interfolio.com/108609.
-In addition, candidates should arrange for three letters of recommendation to be submitted via Interfolio to the Sociology Department Search Committee.
-Applications received by September 30, 2022 will receive full consideration.
+To apply, candidates must submit a cover letter, curriculum vitae, statement of teaching philosophy, research statement, statement of demonstrated commitment to diversity and inclusion, and writing sample to the Department of Philosophy Search Committee via Interfolio at: http://apply.interfolio.com/128228.
+Applications received by November 1, 2023 will receive full consideration.
+In addition, candidates should arrange for three letters of recommendation to be submitted via Interfolio to the Department of Philosophy Search Committee.

-Bryn Mawr College is a distinguished liberal arts college for women with a vibrant faculty of scholar-teachers, a talented staff and intellectually curious students eager to make a difference in the world.
+Bryn Mawr College is a distinguished liberal arts women’s college with a vibrant faculty of scholar-teachers, a talented staff and intellectually curious students eager to make a difference in the world.
 The College is committed to increasing the diversity of its students, faculty, staff, and curricular offerings with a particular focus on enhancing ethnic and racial diversity and advancing social justice and inclusion.
 We believe diversity strengthens our community and enriches the education of our students.
-We have a student body of 1,421 undergraduates (32 percent are U.S. students of color and 15 percent are international students).
-There are 352 graduate students in coeducational graduate programs in social work, humanities and science.
+We have a student body of about 1,400 undergraduates (32 percent are U.S. students of color and 14 percent are international students).
+There are over 300 graduate students in coeducational graduate programs in social work, humanities and science.
 Bryn Mawr College is located in metropolitan Philadelphia and enjoys strong consortial relationships with Haverford College, Swarthmore College, and the University of Pennsylvania.
 Bryn Mawr College is an equal-opportunity employer; candidates from underrepresented groups and women are especially encouraged to apply.

 The mission of Bryn Mawr College is to provide a rigorous education and to encourage the pursuit of knowledge as preparation for life and work.
 Bryn Mawr teaches and values critical, creative and independent habits of thought and expression in an undergraduate liberal arts curriculum for women and in coeducational graduate programs in arts and sciences and social work and social research.
 Bryn Mawr seeks to sustain a community diverse in nature and democratic in practice, for we believe that only through considering many perspectives do we gain a deeper understanding of each other and the world.